encolajs/encolajs-enforma/docs/field-forms/enforma-form-controller_api.md

 # `FormController` API

 <TabNav :items="[
-{ label: 'Usage', link: '/base-components/enforma-form' },
+{ label: 'Usage', link: '/field-forms/enforma-form' },
-{ label: 'API', link: '/base-components/enforma-form_api' },
+{ label: 'API', link: '/field-forms/enforma-form_api' },
-{ label: 'FormController API', link: '/base-components/enforma-form-controller_api' },
+{ label: 'FormController API', link: '/field-forms/enforma-form-controller_api' },
 ]" />

 The FormController is the object returned by the `useForm` composable, which is used by the [HeadlessForm component](/headless/form.md) and provides the following properties and methods:

+> :notebook_with_decorative_cover: Example manipulating the form from outside [here](/examples/fields.md), at the bottom of the form

 ## State Properties